MarcelloPerathoner/josm/README.rst

 Tagging Presets
 ---------------

+Tagging presets have been completely rewritten.

 #.
-Conditional tags have been implemented:
-   Show or hide preset fields based on mapcss queries.
+Conditional tags: Show or hide preset fields based on mapcss queries.

    Example: language switching according to polygons in `boundaries.osm`.